COVID-19 UPDATE: All lead testing clinics have been postponed until further notice.

 Understanding your child's lead test

-When your health care provider gives you the results of the test, make sure that they tell you specifically what the test value is and not just inform you if it was “normal” or “abnormal.”
+When you get the test results, make sure the provider tells you specifically what the test value is (instead of “normal” or “abnormal”).
 Any lead in the blood should be taken seriously.

 What if my child has elevated lead?